-This section lists all Classifications and Terminologies job aids related to pandemics and epidemics (COVID-19), along with a brief description.
-All job aids, including those released following January 2022, can be found on CIHI's Codes and Classifications web page.
+This appendix lists Classifications and Terminologies job aids related to pandemics and epidemics (e.g., COVID-19).
+All job aids can be found on CIHI's Codes and Classifications web page.

-Title Description COVID-19: Locating the ICD-10-CA/ CCI Code Supplements the Canadian Coding Standards for Version 2022 ICD-10-CA and CCI - Addendum: Pandemics and Epidemics (COVID-19), and guides coders to the correct code for a COVID-19-related episode of care.
+Title Description COVID-19: Locating the ICD-10-CA/ Supplements the Canadian Coding Standards for Version 2022 ICD-10-CA and CCI - Addendum: Pandemics and Epidemics cereoue (COVID-19), and guides coders to the correct code for a COVID-19-related episode of care.
+Updated in April 2023.
+Mapping COVID-19 Codes: ICD-10-CA to WHO's Base ICD-10 Assists with data reporting, analysis and international comparison.
+Provides information about mapping codes in version 2022 of ICD-10-CA (International Statistical Classification of Diseases and Related Health Problems, 10th Revision, Canada) to codes in version 2019 of the World Health Organization's (WHO's) base ICD-10 (International Classification of Diseases, 10th Revision).